svikashk/docs/guide/reports.md

 # Reports
 {: .no_toc }

-Zepel gives you a Cumulative chart of your entire project, and Burn up and Burn down chart for your Sprints.
+Zepel gives you a Cumulative chart of your entire squad, and Burn up and Burn down chart for your Sprints.
 {: .fs-6 .fw-300 }

 ## IN THIS PAGE